 Graduation requires a minimum of 124 credit hours and a minimum of 40 upper-level credit hours.
-Only eight credit
+Only eight credit hours of activity courses may be applied to these minimums.

 Required Courses for Middle School Mathematics Education Major

 (Some General Education courses may also count as support or major/core requirements.)